johschuett/Datatblr/README.md

 * LaTeX [TeX Live](https://www.tug.org/texlive/)

 ### Compile & Run
 **UNIX:**
-To compile the Datatblr user interface, run the command
+To build the Datatblr user interface, run the command

 ```shell
 sh build.sh
 ```

 inside the project folder.
-After that, you can run the compiled executable by double-clicking on it or by running the command
+After that, you can run the executable by running the command

 ```shell
 ./Datatblr